 Church of Saint Blaise – The present day church of St. Blaise was constructed by Venetian architect Marino Gropelli in the 1715. by the commission of the city authorities.
 The church was built on the place of an old Romanesque church from 1368, but it was significantly damaged during the big earthquake in 1667. and finally destroyed in the fire in 1706.
 The new Church of St. Blaise was built in Baroque style, according to the prototype of St. Mauritius Church in Venice.
 A large staircase leads to the ornamented main portal and a large dome decorates the church roof.
 The church interior is furnished in great detail, and the marble altars are particularly impressive.
 The centerpiece of the main altar is a gold-plated silver gothic statue of St. Blaise from the XV century, holding in his hand a model of the City as it looked before the earthquake.
 The statue is a work of an unknown artist from Dubrovnik gild school and it is the most valuable work of art in the long history of Dubrovnik.
 Historically, the statue is very important as the model of Dubrovnik in St. Blaise hands distinctly depicts how the buildings looked like before the big earthquake.
 It is interesting to notice that the statue and some other valuables were undamaged in the big earthquake as well as later, in a fire, that destroyed the old church.
 It was interpreted as a sign and a miracle.

-Lapad Beach.
-(Lapad Peninsula) ) A car free, sandy beach area on the Lapad Peninsula, approximately 3.5 km from the town, is a place where you can relax in the shade of the numerous trees.
+Lapad Beach – (Lapad Peninsula) ) A car free, sandy beach area on the Lapad Peninsula, approximately 3.5 km from the town, is a place where you can relax in the shade of the numerous trees.
 At the end of a long pedestrian street full of cafe bars and restaurants, you will see many popular pebble beaches, known as Lapad beaches.
 These beaches are really beautiful and handy.
-Lapad is definitely one of the most beautiful parts of Dubrovnik and you should really see it.
+Lapad is definitely one of the most beautiful parts of the city and one definite thing what to see in Dubrovnik.
 If you take the headland path to the right side of Lapad beach, as you look at the Adriatic, you can walk along a charming little coast path with small concrete ‘beaches’ with ladder entrance to the sea.
 These were built during the Tito era and are ideal for one to two sunbathers.
 Further along, there is an excellent local fish restaurant – ideal for ending of the day.
 The walk back is not particularly well lit, but it’s perfectly safe.

 Banje Beach – This beach, located on the Eastern side of the city’s Old Town district, is particularly popular.
 The pebble beach is surrounded by some of Dubrovnik’s best hotels.
 It is equipped with all the amenities that upscale travelers expectations, including deck chairs, umbrellas and changing rooms equipped with showers.
 The beach favored by celebrities is a great intown spot to enjoy water sports like jet skiing and paragliding, beach volleyball, mini football or water polo.
 You can also enjoy lying on a deck chair and having a drink.
 There is a part with an entrance fee, but also a public part, which is always livelier and with more relaxed atmosphere.
 It’s a great way to beat the heat in the middle of the town.
 It provides amazing view to the city walls, the Old Town Dubrovnik and the Lokrum island.